TateTaylorOH/Canis-Hysteria/Source/Quest/The Setting Moon.md

 Canis Hysteria will add a new lore book to the world called "The Rite of the Wolf-Giver".
-It will explain that lycanthropy gained from Canis Hysteria can be cured with difficulty but lycanthropy attained via a curse can only be broken by the ones who relayed the curse.
-The book will go on to inform the Player about a mysterious ritual that Glenmoril Wyrd Covens would perform to cure Canis Hysteria.
+It will explain that wild lycanthropy gained from Canis Hysteria can be cured with difficulty but lycanthropy attained via a curse can only be broken by the ones who relayed the curse.
+The book will go on to inform the Player about a mysterious ritual that Glenmoril Wyrd Covens would perform to cure "wild lycanthropy".
 It will mention a coven on Solstheim that was infamous for providing the cure during the Bloodmoon prophecies.

 It can be found in leveled lists as well as a few static locations: